MahmoudHesham94/Learn-JS-course-assignments/README.md

 # Learn-JS-course-assignments
-answers to the JS course I'm studying from. each file answers a spevific assignment for a number of videos
+answers to the JS course I'm studying from. each file answers a specific assignment for a number of videos